-Michal planted a Redbud from our Free Tree Giveaway last year, and it’s doing beautifully in his yard.
-But recently, some nibbles at the leaves had him concerned about the health of the tree.
-He looked around for caterpillars, but none seemed to be hanging about.
+Michal planted a Redbud from our Free Tree Giveaway last year, and it’s doing beautifully in her yard.
+But recently, some nibbles at the leaves had her concerned about the health of the tree.
+She looked around for caterpillars, but none seemed to be hanging about.

 After a little digging, it looks like this type of hole is indicative of Leaf Cutter Bees, and one of their favourite go-to snacks is the Redbud leaf.
 These gentle native bees are solitary and do not have a hive to defend, and are therefore not interested in stinging you.
 Instead they nest in holes; you can help them out by leaving your garden a little messy in the autumn with hollow stems, or by putting up a bee box to invite these fantastic pollinators into your yard.